jansche/oss-advisors/README.md

-# An OSS Advisor Program
+# OSS Advisors - A DevRel Program Draft

 ## Executive Summary
 The OSS Advisors are a diverse external group of people, hand-picked from the communities around [company's name] portfolio and awarded the title of an OSS Advisor for 12 months.
 With this award we appreciate their efforts in maintaining or contributing to a product and its community that matters to us as much as it matters to them.
-With this shared commitment to a product we promise them our ongoing support to nurture the community and create a product that better serves the communities needs.
+With this shared commitment to a product we promise them our ongoing support to nurture the community and create a product that better serves the communities' needs.
 Through aspiring to become or hold the status of an OSS Advisor, they commit themselves to:
 -	providing quality product feedback in face to face sessions with product teams and advocates,
 -	contribute to creating content covering [company's name] services